ShimmyMySherbet/SherbetVaults/README.md

 So you can change this value if you have 2 or more servers using the same database, and you don't want vaults to be synced across them.

-### Item Restrictions
-This plugin comes with a powerful form of item restrictions.
-This system provides many different item selectors, weights, whitelisting, blacklisting, custom messages, ect.

-See <a href="https://github.com/ShimmyMySherbet/SherbetVaults/blob/master/ItemRestrictions.md">Item Restrictions</a> for more info and documentation.

 ### Default Config
 ```xml
 <?xml version="1.0" encoding="utf-8"?>